 The key point is that the timestamp of the most recent mutation is the main factor that determines whether XDCR keeps a document version or not.
 This means that the document has received the most mutations may not be necessarily the one that wins conflict resolution using the timestamp.

-One caveat of using timestamp-based conflict resolution is that it requires the use of synchronized clocks, which places a dependence on a system external to Couchbase Server to ensure correct functioning of the feature, see Using NTP to Synchronize Clocks for further details.
+One caveat of using timestamp-based conflict resolution is that it requires the use of synchronized clocks, which places a dependence on a system external to Couchbase Server to ensure correct functioning of the feature, see Clock Sync with NTP for further details.

 See Timestamp-based Conflict Resolution for further details about using timestamp-based conflict resolution including important environmental considerations.

 Choosing the Right Conflict Resolution Method

 The conflict resolution policy is configured on a per-bucket basis at bucket creation time, it cannot be changed later.
 For more information, see Create a Bucket.
 It is therefore important to choose the correct conflict resolution method for your application requirements to avoid unintended side effects.
 Choosing the correct conflict resolution method requires consideration of the application logic as to which version of the document is the most useful as the data in 'losing' version is discarded.

 To illustrate how application logic affects the choice of conflict resolution method, two simple examples are provided.
 More detailed use case examples can be found in Use Cases Supported by Timestamp-based Conflict Resolution.

 Consider a hit counter for a website, stored as a counter document within Couchbase Server which is incremented on every access.
 In the event of a conflict occurring, you would want the version of the document has been incremented the most, as that will more closely reflect the actual count.
 Revision ID-based conflict resolution would be preferable in this instance as it ensures that the document which has been mutated the most 'wins'.

 Example 2 - Most Recent Update is Best